-Silver is one of the best metals in the world.
+Silver is a metal with a range of uses, including its conductivity properties and antibacterial properties.
 It is used in many different major appliances and medical devices.
 Its range as a great conductor as well of its sanitary properties makes it very versatile as a useful metal.
 It can and will be used in the future in an array of ways.
 It has been used for centuries and is still finding new uses with emerging Green Technologies like solar panels.
 We likely will not see a decline in silver as it continues to be useful.

 As the Green Economy continues to grow, demand for silver will likely remain high.
 Even if silver mining finds itself in the crosshairs of ethical and moral dilemmas, the demand for the metal still remains strong.
 We may see a decline in mining over the next decades, but that would only cause the supply of silver to decrease, which should lead to an increase in price.
 There are many factors at play in an ever-changing economy, but the fact that silver has been used and will continue to be used keeps it a very strong metal to invest in.

 Solar panels are a growing market for silver, as they are used to make the panels more conductive.
 The silver is turned into a silver paste that is printed on photovoltaic cells, which absorb sunlight and transmit the current.
 The use of silver in solar panels is likely to increase as demand for solar panels continues to grow.
 Additionally, silver is also used to reflect solar energy and in control rods in nuclear reactors.